Vladbuf/Vladbuf/README.md

-- 👋 Hi, I’m @Vlad
+- 👋 Salut, I’m @Vlad
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I’m currently learning Python and SQL.
+As a hobby I'm also learning Pygame and Pixel Art drawing (I'm very bad at it)

 <!---